zazos/DataViz-website/README.md

-# Data Visualization of the Palestinian Conflicts and Humanitarian Crisis (October 2023 - April 2024)
+# Data Visualization of the Palestinian Conflicts and Humanitarian Crisis

 ## Abstract